 MAXIMUM of 10 minutes.

-The winner will receive $1,500 and a performance of the winning work during the 2022 edition of the WNMF concert with the Winnipeg Symphony Orchestra and a residency during the entirety of the Winnipeg New Music Festival.
+The winner will receive $1,000, a concert performance of the winning work by the WSO at WNMF 2022, and participation in the full week of the festival as part of the WNMF Composers Institute.
 This affords the winner the opportunity to meet and receive coaching and mentorship from the Festival’s Canadian and International visiting guest composers.
 The winning score will be chosen by a jury consisting of representatives of the WSO and a CMC representative.

 Submissions must be completed no later than July 1, 2021 .
 The winner will be notified by September 1, 2021.